asia-codeing/Team-Profile-Generator/README.md

   node index.js
   ```
   * you will get series of questions you need to answer them.
-  * After answering the questions you will get sucsess message and the README file that get generated and it will give you the path to that file .
+  * After answering the questions you will get sucsess message and the HTML file that get generated.

   ## Walkthrough Video:
   Check this video that demonstrates the functionality of the application:<br />